 What do lenders look for in a strong application?

-Kang highlights that whilst advice and some mortgage processing may be outsourced, many lenders have underwriting teams that understand their markets very well: “One lender has two London-based underwriters who deal exclusively with our business.
-We have a similar set up with other larger partners.
+Whilst advice and some mortgage processing may be outsourced, many lenders have underwriting teams that understand their markets very well: Some lenders have underwriters who deal exclusively with specialist contractor providers.

 So, contractors must ensure that their CV is up-to-date and accurate, containing industry experience, relevant qualifications, previous roles and showing no gaps.
 A lender’s underwriter will spot out-of-date CVs and this could impact negatively on the mortgage application.